What is JMeter? Introduction & Uses

 - Multiple testing strategy: JMeter supports many testing strategies such as Load Testing, Distributed Testing, and Functional Testing.

 - Simulation: JMeter can simulate multiple users with concurrent threads, create a heavy load against web application under test

-- Support multi-protocol: JMeter does not only support web application testing, but also evaluate database server performance.
+- Support multi-protocol: JMeter does not only support web application testing but also evaluate database server performance.
 All basic protocols such as HTTP, JDBC, LDAP, SOAP, JMS, and FTP are supported by JMeter

-- Record & Playback - Record the user activity on the browser and simulate them in web application using JMeter
+- Record & Playback - Record the user activity on the browser and simulate them in a web application using JMeter

 - Script Test: Jmeter can be integrated with Bean Shell & Selenium for automated testing.

-How does JMeter work ?
+How does JMeter work?

-Basic workflow of JMeter as shown in the figures below
+The basic workflow of JMeter as shown in the figures below

 JMeter simulates a group of users sending requests to a target server, and return statistics information of target server through graphical diagrams